nielsberglund/nielsblogsource/content/post/2025-08-13-building-an-event-management-system-with-claude-code-part-2---ide-integration-and-advanced-features.md

 In *Figure 7*, you see the folder `claude-test` opened in VSCode, and you can now start working on your project directly in WSL.

+---

-### Integrating Claude Code into VSCode
+## Integrating Claude Code into VSCode

-Now, whether you are a macOS or Windows user using WSL, you are ready to integrate Claude Code into VSCode.
+Now, whether you are a macOS, Windows, or Windows user using WSL, you are ready to integrate Claude Code into VSCode.
 The integration process is straightforward and allows you to leverage Claude Code's AI capabilities directly within your IDE.
 To integrate Claude Code into VSCode, you need to have the **Claude Code for VSCode** extension installed.
 The extension provides a seamless experience for using Claude Code within your IDE.

 You can install the extension as you would any other extension, go to the Extensions view in VSCode, search for "Claude Code", and click on the **Install** button.
 Once the extension is installed, when you choose a source file in the Explorer view, you will see a new button in the top right corner of the editor window: